 We are going big this week.
 Big movie.
 Big performance.
 Murtada welcomes Gavin Mevius, co-host of The Mixed Reviews Podcast to discuss Steven Spielberg’s Indiana Jones and the Kingdom of the Crystal Skull (2008).

-Follow along, the film is available on Netflix.
+Follow along, the film is streaming on Netflix.

 What is the film about?